-TIGTA is required to conduct periodic audits to determine if the IRS properly denied written requests for tax account information.
+TIGTA is required to conduct periodic audits to determine if the IRS properly denied written requests for taxpayer information.
 TIGTA is also required to include the results in one of its Semiannual Reports to Congress.
-This is TIGTA's fourteenth review of denials of FOIA, Privacy Act, and I.R.C. § 6103 information requests.
+This is TIGTA's fifteenth review of denials of FOIA, Privacy Act, and I.R.C. § 6103 information requests.

-The overall objective of this review was to determine whether the IRS improperly withheld information requested in writing based on FOIA exemption (b)(3), in conjunction with I.R.C. § 6103, and/or FOIA exemption (b)(7) or by replying that responsive records were not available or did not exist.
+The overall objectives of this audit were to determine whether the IRS improperly withheld information requested by taxpayers in writing, based on FOIA exemption (b)(3), in conjunction with I.R.C. § 6103, and/or FOIA exemption (b)(7) or by replying that responsive records were not available.
+Specifically, this included determining whether the IRS had adequate and effective policies and procedures to ensure that all of these requests were processed timely and information was not improperly withheld.
+In addition, TIGTA determined whether IRS disclosure officers erroneously disclosed sensitive taxpayer information when responding to written FOIA, Privacy Act, or I.R.C. § 6103 information requests.